robjacob/pad/README.md

 * Bookmarks display

-Sliders window = like other prototypes, not intended to be in final system
+* Sliders window = like other prototypes, not intended to be in final system

+    * Also shows brain state back to the user

 Bookmarks display